Llama-Risk/On-chain-Risk-Tool/README.md

 - If Price Impact > VaR AND the contract is not paused, setPaused(True)
 - If Price Impact < VaR AND the contract is paused, setPaused(False)

 The source code that will be executed by Chainlink Functions is in `./source.js`.
 This is the code that gets sent on-chain and then onto the Chainlink Decentralized Oracle Network for decentralized execution.
-It queries data from the [PrismaMonitor API](https://api.prismamonitor.com/feeds-docs#/) which it filters and processes to produce the required VaR and Price Impact values.
-We also run the code in parallel and expose it via a [Railway API endpoint](https://backend-production-a412.up.railway.app).
-Source.js includes a fallback to query this API.
+It queries data from our [Railway API endpoint](https://backend-production-a412.up.railway.app), which filters and processes data from the [PrismaMonitor API](https://api.prismamonitor.com/feeds-docs#/) to produce the required VaR and Price Impact values. `Source.js` includes logic to determine if the trigger condition has been met.

 The consumer contract that will send requests to Chainlink Functions is in `./contract/llamaRiskConsumerContract.sol`.
-This contract receives values for VaR and Price Impact, which it uses to determine if the trigger condition has been met.
+This contract receives a bool that is stored on chain.
+We have a bot monitoring in the background for state change that triggers the TroveManager when an update has been made.

 ### Deployment Addresses (Polygon Mumbai)
 - RISK_ORACLE_ADDRESS=[0xB5fA1913a3F6f94A75775C05e816F9b0881Bf580](https://mumbai.polygonscan.com/address/0xB5fA1913a3F6f94A75775C05e816F9b0881Bf580)